A Beginner's Guide To Neem Oil: The Plant World's Favorite Natural Pesticide

 Even if your plant is healthy and bug-free, you can apply neem oil every so often as a preventive measure.
 If you've dealt with bugs in the past or live in a warm, humid climate where insects thrive, you may want to get into the habit.

-Neem oil is great for home use because it's natural and nontoxic.
+Neem oil is great for home use because it's considered a natural and nontoxic pesticide.
 Though you don't want to take a swig directly from the bottle, it's safe enough to use on plants and herbs that you plan on eating eventually.
 It also doesn't have the same ecological concerns as chemical pesticides since it doesn't stick around in the environment.
 Eventually, it gets completely broken down by plants' microbial colonies.

 It's also a pretty targeted solution: Since insects actually need to eat the neem oil to feel its effects, it will only kill pests that pose a genuine threat to your plant.
 Flies and bees that are just stopping by won't be harmed by it.